15 Top Cheapest Countries to Visit

 Cambodia is best known for being home to Angkor Wat, the largest religious monument in the world.
 Even this world-renowned destination is incredibly affordable to visit: you can just hop on a tuk-tuk (open motorcycle taxi) to reach your destination, buy a temple ticket at the entrance of the first temple, and explore until your heart's content for just pennies – when you're ready to move on, your tuk-tuk driver will take you to the next temple and wait for you.
 Hiring a tuk-tuk for the entire day will cost you the equivalent of a 15-minute taxi ride in NYC.

 But Cambodia has much more to offer than stunning ancient temples.
-The capital, Phnom Penh, is filled with beautiful French Colonial architecture, cheap French bakeries (perfect to pick up breakfast or snacks on the go), and lots of temples that are free to visit.
+The capital, Phnom Penh, is filled with things to do, including beautiful French Colonial architecture, cheap French bakeries (perfect to pick up breakfast or snacks on the go), and lots of temples that are free to visit.

 For the price of a Starbucks coffee, you can have a meal at a nice restaurant in Cambodia and a modern, comfortable room at a nice hotel will likely be cheaper than a shared hostel room in Europe.
 Don't try to save money by drinking tap water, though – this is a no-no in Cambodia.